ohio813/betterbatch/readme.txt

 YAML
 ------------------------------------------------------

-Script files need to be valid YAML, but don't worry too much about that!
+Script files are based on YAML, but don't worry too much about that!
 The major ways that this will affect you are the following:

  * Tab characters should be avoided (BetterBatch actually will replace them and print a warning when it loads a file with tab characters)
- * avoid colon (:) followed by whitespace other than where dictated by the BetterBatch syntax.
-The Yaml parser will treat it as the 'key' in a 'mapping' and it will cause the script not to run.

 Note - while a YAML parser is being used to parse the file, some things which would fail if parsing as YAML directly will pass with betterbatch.
 This is because pre-processing is done on the contents of the file before it is passed to the YAML parser.

 ------------------------------------------------------
 Statements
 ------------------------------------------------------
+Script files are made up of statements.

 A simple statement starts with a dash (-), whitespace and then the statement.

 For example the typical Hello World!
 BetterBatch script is::